The best student tablet is the one that helps you stay on top of your schoolwork without draining your wallet.

 Screen size, portability, and price are just a few of the major factors to consider when shopping for ideal tablet to go back to school with, and we've compiled this list of recommendations with the goal of helping you get the power you need without paying more than you have to, because we know school can be expensive and saving money is key.

 From the elementary school student who'll be using their first tablet to the college student who needs a tablet that's good for both work and play, below you'll find our top picks for the best student tablet to buy right now.

-In terms of pricing, remember to never pay full price and always check our guided to the best tablet sales and iPad deals.
+In terms of pricing, remember to never pay full price and always check our guides to the best tablet sales and iPad deals.
 Many of the tablets in this guide are older and thus go on sale more often than the latest and greatest, so you may be able to snag a great deal.

 The best student tablets you can buy today

 Why you can trust Tom's Guide Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.

 Students who want a tablet should probably get the iPad, as its design is standing still in a decision that appears to be made for the education sector.
 It's still got a headphone jack and Lightning port, which help it fit into classrooms and your existing accessories.
 But on top of that, you get some great new updates in the 2021 iPad.
 Its 12MP webcam is a great update over the 1.2MP camera in the previous model, and Apple's also added a new trick called Center Stage that helps you stay in the focus on group calls.

 And the upgraded A13 Bionic chip makes sure that the 2021 iPad is going to stay fast for a while.
 You'll also be able to easily take notes with the first-gen Apple Pencil, with Scribble-based annotation.
 The iPad 2021 also has a great screen and battery life, solid audio and all the basics we've come to expect from Apple.